If you've ever felt the frustration of managing multiple online accounts, whether…

 Regardless of your subscription plan, you get access to 24/7 customer support-it’s reportedly terrific.

-Shopify’s customer desk is accessible for prompt, handy, and actionable solutions.
+Shopify’s customer desk provides prompt, handy, and actionable solutions.

 Shopify offers a list of communication channels to pick from: